-Reasonable return on trust capital - a trustee must ensure that a reasonable return is obtained on the trust capital.
+Reasonable return on trust capital and investment - a trustee must ensure that a reasonable return is obtained on the trust capital and should ensure that assets are invested productively, wisely and in accordance with sound governance principals.

 Bookkeeping, accounting and financial statements - a trustee must keep, at the office of the trust, accounting records that fairly represent the trust's state of affairs and business and explain its transactions and financial position.
 These records must be available for inspection by any trustee or beneficiary.
 The trustees are responsible for producing annual financial statements.
 A trust does not require an audit, unless the Master of the High Court or the beneficiaries request it, or should the trust deed contain a provision requiring an audit.